 Notes

-This is a compilation of the Biodiversity Conservation Act 2016.
+This is a compilation of the Biodiversity Conservation Act 2016 and includes amendments made by other written laws.
 For provisions that have come into operation see the compilation table.
 For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table